 Supporting implementation of NEWS2

 Respiratory rate is a key component of NEWS2 – the National Early Warning Score that will become the standard for identifying patient deterioration in England by April 2019.
 At present, however, respiratory rate is manually counted, and research has shown it to be poorly measured.
-UCLPartners, as part of the national patient safety collaborative programme, is supporting hospitals across the partnership with their implementation of NEWS2.
+As part of the national patient safety collaborative programme, we are supporting hospitals across the partnership with their implementation of NEWS2.